ossuminc/riddl/doc/src/hugo/content/introduction/compilation.md

 }
 ```
 This defines an entity with a value, `thing`,  in its state of type
 `SomeType`.
-The specification does not defined `SomeType` and it is not
+The specification does not define `SomeType` and it is not
 recognized as one of the pre-defined types.
 Logically then, we don't know
 the type of `thing` so our specification is incomplete.